 Particular required under the Companies (Accounts) Rules 2014 of Companies Act 2013.

 Energy Conservation Measures Taken

-(ii) Shifts timings have been aligned in a manner to maximize output during day time to saveenergy consumption resulting in low power costs.
+(i) Shifts timings are adjusted in a manner to maximize output during day time to saveenergy consumption resulting in low power costs.

 B. TECHNOLOGY ABSORPTION